jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

   (e) if the enforcement officer believes on reasonable grounds that the place is a place where tobacco products or herbal smoking products are sold from time to time,—
     (i) exercise the powers given by section 41B:
     (ii) inspect any advertising or display material relating to tobacco products on display in the place, or on the outside of a building containing the place.
-(4) An enforcement officer exercising powers under this section may be accompanied by a member of the police.
+(4) An enforcement officer exercising powers under this section may be accompanied by a constable.
 (5) Subsection (2) does not prevent an enforcement officer from entering a dwellinghouse or other residential accommodation— (a) under authority given by or under an enactment other than this section; or (b) with the consent of an occupier.